LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Conclusion

 \section{Conclusion}

-In this work, we proposed \emph{LipDiffuser} a lip-to-speech diffusion model that synthesizes high-quality and intelligible speech from silent video recordings and an enrollment utterance.
+In this work, we proposed \emph{LipDiffuser}, a lip-to-speech diffusion model that synthesizes high-quality and intelligible speech from silent video recordings and an enrollment utterance.
 We proposed magnitude-preserving feature-wise linear modulation (MP-FiLM) layers for feature fusion within the magnitude-preserving ablated diffusion model (MP-ADM) network architecture.
-Experiments showed that below the threshold of $-$5$\,$dB input \ac{SNR}, \emph{LipDiffuser} outperforms audio-visual and audio-only speech enhancement baselines.
-We conducted extensive experiments and ablations, with same- and cross-dataset evaluations. \emph{LipDiffuser} consistently outperforms lip-to-speech baselines in audio quality and speaker similarity, with some robustness w.r.t different enrollment utterance scenarios. \emph{LipDiffuser} demonstrates the capabilities of conditional diffusion models for generating high-quality speech in the lip-to-speech task.
+Experiments show that below the threshold of $-$5$\,$dB input \ac{SNR}, \emph{LipDiffuser} outperforms audio-visual and audio-only \ac{SE} baselines and consistently outperforms lip-to-speech baselines in audio quality and speaker similarity, with some robustness w.r.t different enrollment utterance scenarios. \emph{LipDiffuser} demonstrates the strong capabilities of conditional diffusion models for generating high-quality speech in the lip-to-speech task.